vaibhavshirole/LivePhotoBridge/README.md

 ApplePhotoMuxer
 ================
 Convert Apple Live Photos into Google Motion Photos.
-This version is made specifically for macOS because I wanted to make sure there is .HEIC support.
-Linux and Windows support is completely possible but I'm not good enough with Python to release a stable build.
+This version is made specifically for macOS because I wanted to make sure there is .HEIC support and avoid making cross-platform GUI.
+Linux and Windows support is completely possible, and can probably even work if you sub in LinuxConverter.py's methods but I don't have anything but a Mac so can't test.

 > This is a fork of MotionPhotoMuxer found [here](https://github.com/mihir-io/MotionPhotoMuxer)
 >